 Architect Graham Cooke is responsible for a couple of top class contemporary layouts in Nova Scotia; the first of these can be found at Glen Arbour, near Halifax and the second lies within the Fox Harb’r golf resort and spa on the Northumberland coast.

-“Best in Province” billing was reserved for the classic old Highlands Links layout at Ingonish Beach, a Stanley Thompson track that was restored by accomplished architect Ian Andrew in 2012.
-However, the new kid on the Nova Scotian block, Cabot Links, opened in 2012 pushing Highlands Links into 2nd spot.
-The sibling Cabot Cliffs was unveiled in 2015 to critical acclaim, so there's now an even more compelling reason to visit New Scotland.
+“Best in Province” billing was once reserved for the classic old Highlands Links layout at Ingonish Beach, a Stanley Thompson track which Ian Andrew restored in 2012.
+However, the new golfing kids on the Nova Scotia block, Cabot Links, (opened in 2012) and Cabot Cliffs (unveiled in 2015) have now pushed the Old Lady into third spot.